ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

-# Inference from simulated data
+# Inference from Simulated Data

 A tutorial on coalescent simulations of genomic data and inferences from simulated data<br>
 By [Michael Matschiner](https://evoinformatics.group/team.html#michaelmatschiner)